At last count, there were more than 1 million active real estate licenses in the U.S., and more than 86,000 real estate brokerages nationwide.

 Consistently, the phrase that comes to mind when evaluating the company culture of Coldwell Banker is client focused.
 While we certainly wouldn’t say that other brands on our list fail to put client needs in high priority, it shines through as a cornerstone of what Coldwell Banker calls Big Blue Culture.

-“Coldwell Banker has an amazing amount of resources that they provide to realtors and brokers on a local level.
-Our programs like CBU (Coldwell Banker University) provide an incredibly rich and customizable approach to training that is perfect for experienced agents or people brand new to the business.”
+“Coldwell Banker has an amazing amount of resources that it provides to Realtors and brokers on a local level.
+Our programs like CBU (Coldwell Banker University) provide an incredibly rich and customizable approach to training that is perfect for experienced agents or people brand-new to the business.”